openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 2. Non-reshapable network.

-	Value of shapes is hardcoded somewhere in the network.
+	Value of shapes is hard-coded somewhere in the network.

 	![low_latency_limitation_2](./img/low_latency_limitation_2.png)